 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-- If your child is taking ombitasvir, paritaprevir, and ritonavir (with or without dasabuvir).
+- If you have taken ombitasvir, paritaprevir, and ritonavir (with or without dasabuvir) within the past 2 weeks.

 This is not a list of all drugs or health problems that interact with this drug.